-I have realised that there seem to be countless websites and blogs full of well-meaning people writing about what doesn’t help.
+There seems to be endless websites and blogs full of well-meaning people writing about what doesn’t help.
 I’ve read dozens of articles titled ‘what not to say’ or ‘unhelpful things to do’.
-Rarely have I stumbled across people talking about what advice really helped them.
-Perhaps I’m looking in the wrong places and if these articles do exist then count this one of many.
+There are also lots of articles with amazing advice about what really helped them.
+I thought I’d share my own thoughts of what helped, so just count this one of many.

 So my list, in no particular order:

 Don’t undermine their pain by making it about you.
 It can be very hard being a person.
-We all carry a lot with us on a daily basis.
-Potentially (but not always!) if you have a mental health problem; it can be hard to put aside our own crap and be in the moment enough to be a good friend.
-Most will never do it deliberately, we’d hate to think we’re stealing the attention but we might unintentionally.
+We all carry a lot.
+For some of us it might feel like our life experiences are a burden we carry.
+Sometimes it can be hard to put aside our own crap so we can be a good friend.
+Most of us will never do it deliberately.
+We’d hate to think we’re stealing the attention, but we might unintentionally talk about our own relative experience.
 When you’ve experienced emotional pain it may feel that by sharing it we’re helping.
-Perhaps this is true on a blog (ahem!) or some other social media platform where people are seeking us out.
-Less so when we’re supporting a friend.
+And it might.
+I’m not saying don’t do.
+Just keep it short and practical.
+Offer it as something they might want to try.
+Not something they must do.
+We must remember just because it worked for us, doesn’t mean it will work for them.
+Maybe it will but they’re not in the right place to try it.
 There’s a fine line between sharing to help and undermining someone’s experience by talking about our own.

 This too shall pass.
-Whether you attribute this to King Solomon or the Persian Sufi poets, I have clung to these four words in some of my darkest times.
-Whether plagued by physical or emotion pain I have held these words in my consciousness.
+Whether you attribute this to King Solomon or the Persian Sufi poets, I have clung to these four words in some of my hardest moments.
+Whether plagued by physical or emotional pain I have held these words in my consciousness.
 They remind me of the transience of pain and that time is fleeting.
 For however long I must endure the pain, it has to end.
 It may seem like hours and only be minutes.
 It may be hours in reality.
-But there is an end to it, I just have to make it there.
+But there is an end to it.
+I just have to make it there.
 For some the knowledge that it must end may not be much of a comfort.
-It does not alleviate the pain but when I find myself starting to struggle this gives me something to hold on to.
+It does not alleviate the pain.
+But when I find myself starting to struggle this gives me something to hold on to.

 Say no!
 This is my final piece of advice and one of the ones which is hardest to follow.
 As a society we tend towards being a group of yes men.
-We’ll bend over backwards to help others, we’ll agree to do something even when our to-do list is spiralling out of control.
-We’re great friends and family but we’re not great owners of our own body and wellbeing.
+We’ll bend over backwards to help others.
+We’ll agree to do something even when our to-do list is spiraling out of control.
+We’re great friends and family but we’re not great owners of our own body and well being.
 We’ve silenced the voice inside ourselves that asks for a break.
 We don’t know how to take a timeout anymore.
-There’s an over-whelming pressure to say yes to taking on more work, socialising, going to the gym, cooking the picture perfect meal – the list goes on.
-Whether it’s a fear of letting ourselves or others down, we need to break free of what is holding us back.
+There’s an over-whelming pressure to say yes to taking on more work, socializing, going to the gym, cooking the picture perfect meal – the list goes on.
+Whether it’s a fear of letting ourselves or others down.
+We need to break free of what is holding us back.
 Saying no can give us that extra bit of space, little increment of time to look after ourselves.
-It’s can also be liberating saying no; breaking a habit we’ve reinforced over the years.
-It begins to feel a bit like a guilty pleasure – the more I do it the easier it get’s – although I’d hesitate to say it will ever be easy.
+It can also be liberating saying no; breaking a habit we’ve reinforced over the years.
+It begins to feel a bit like a guilty pleasure – the more I do it the easier it gets – although I’d hesitate to say it will ever be easy.